qianghuang1/msu-price-checker/README.md

 ### Usage

-#### Method 1: Context Menu Search
+#### Method 1: Context Menu Search (msu.io only)
+1. Navigate to any page on msu.io
-1. Select any text on a webpage (e.g., "Silver Blossom Ring")
+2. Select any text on the page (e.g., "Silver Blossom Ring")
-2. Right-click and select "Search MapleStory Item: [selected text]"
+3. Right-click and select "Search MapleStory Item: [selected text]"
-3. The extension popup will open with search results
+4. The extension popup will open with search results

 #### Method 2: Manual Search
 1. Click the Maple Inspector icon in your browser toolbar